 As a non-denominational community school, we follow the National Curriculum for pupils from Years 1 to 6 and the Foundation Stage Curriculum for pupils in our Nursery and Reception Classes.

-In RE, we follow the local guidelines which encompass many religions and faiths, but is broadly Christian in nature.
+In RE, we follow the local guidelines which encompass many religions and faiths, but Oldfield Brow Primary is broadly Christian in nature.

-Further details of curriculum matters can be found below, and on the individual classes’ web pages.
-Ypu may also find the 'Chatterday' document useful as it explains our policy on supporting your child at home.
+Further details of other curriculum matters can be found below, and on the individual classes’ web pages.
+You may also find the 'Chatterday' document useful as it explains our policy on supporting your child at home.